Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 Congratulations!
 Traffic is now getting through to the honeynet VM!

 14. Next, we need to download Microsoft SQL Server onto the honeynet VM.
-For this, we'll use a free trial.
+An SQL server is a lucrative target for attackers due to it's data richness, widespread usage, known vulnerabilities, and many more reasons.
+If an attacker executes a port scan and realizes port 1433 is active, it's an indicator that a SQL server is running on the target IP machine.
+After that, all it takes is for the attacker to banner grab to verify this, and suddenly a whole new realm is opened for the attacker.
+A worthwhile honeynet will include a SQL server running on it.
+Luckily we'll be able to use a free trial.

 Navigate to Google within the VM, and search for "MSSQL Server 2022 trial".
 Click this result:

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/584ead2d-9298-4136-bc5d-c45e2288404c)